This guide is dedicated to the usage of MeSU Supercomputer and should help you to get a better understanding of the machines you are going to use.

-The scratch directories are created on your first login, and are located at /scratchalpha/$USER and /scratchbeta/$USER
+The scratch directory is created on your first login, and is located at /scratchbeta/$USER

-If you do not tell PBS to use those spaces explicitly, your job will be executed from your current working directory (most often your home directory).
+If you do not tell PBS to use this space explicitly, your job will be executed from your current working directory (most often your home directory).

 Steps to use scratch directories

-- Compile your code if needed (you can do it in your /home directory, but also in your scratch spaces).
+- Compile your code if needed (you can do it in your /home directory, but also in your scratch space).

-- If you wish to run your job directly from /scratchalpha:
+- If you wish to run your job directly from /scratchbeta :

 - Copy your executable and your PBS script in a dedicated directory in your scratch space.

-- Change your working directory to /scratchalpha/$USER with cd
+- Change your working directory to /scratchbeta/$USER with cd

-- Launch your script with qsub from /scratchalpha
+- Launch your script with qsub from /scratchbeta

 - If you wish to run your job from your /home directory: